Draggie306/CheatSheets/A level/source/Geography.md

 ### Paleomagnetism
 Paleo (fossilised) magnetism is the record of historic magnetic changes as the Earth's polarity changes (known as geomagnetic reversals), with recent polarity inverses occurring every 200 to 300 thousand years.

-When oceanographers mapped seabeds for the first time during WW2, magnetic flips were observed on either side of oceanic divergent boundaries/seafloor spreading centres.
+When oceanographers mapped seabeds for the first time during WW2, a "mirror image" of magnetic polarity was observed on either side of oceanic divergent boundaries/seafloor spreading centres.

 This is because magma, with high iron content from the mantle, is erupted.
 Then, the small iron particles within the erupted material is then cooled quickly (because of the presence of water), solidifying the surrounding lava and materials within; thereby preserving a record of the magnetic direction the iron was pointing in.
 There is a mirror image of the width of polarity inversals on either side of the plate boundary on the ocean floor (the variability of geomagnetic inversals changing the widths), thus proving that new land is created over time *from* the divergent boundary.